cstein/fmo-ie-analyzer/README.md

  * __2 files__

 In this mode, _relative_ interaction energies between fragment pairs are shown loaded from _two_ files.
 The printed results are FILE2 - FILE1

+In the directory _examples_ a zip-file is present with two log files to test out the application.

 ## License